jnbreid/animal_tracking/README.md

 ## Example videos
 ![Example 1](assets/vid1.gif)  ![Example 2](assets/vid2.gif)

 The animals are annotated by applying the pipeline.
+The raw videos used as input for the pipeline can be found [here](demo_data).

-The videos are part of the [**GMOT-40 Benchmark**](https://github.com/Spritea/GMOT40) The video data is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The videos are part of the [**GMOT-40 Benchmark**](https://github.com/Spritea/GMOT40).
+The video data is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-For further information regarding the data can be found  [here](licenses.md) under point 7.
+Further information about the data can be found  [here](licenses.md) under point 7.

 ## License